aws-samples/sample-amazon-dcv-gateway-serverless-api/README.md

 This project implements:
 - Auto-scaling group for Amazon DCV Gateway
-- Serverless API for instance management
+- Serverless API for instance management (for demonstration purposes only)
-- Sample session-based authorization system for demonstrating purposes only
+- Sample session-based authorization system (for demonstration purposes only)
-- DynamoDB-based session tracking
+- DynamoDB-based session tracking (for demonstration purposes only)

 ## Prerequisites